MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/Setting-up-Office-Add-Ins-Outlook-Inbox.md

 1. Prepare Microsoft 365

     - Assign users a Microsoft 365 license.
-    - Make sure your Microsoft 365 account has the Global Administrator or Exchange Administrator role.
+    - Make sure your Microsoft 365 account has <!--the Global Administrator or--> at least the **Exchange Administrator** role.

 2. Prepare Business Central